Hunter Biden: Relationships

-Biden married Kathleen Buhle in 1993.
-They have three daughters: Naomi, Finnegan, and Maisy.
-The couple divorced in 2017.
-Biden began a relationship with Hallie Olivere Biden, widow of his brother Beau, in 2016.
-The relationship ended by 2019.
+In 1993, Biden married Kathleen Buhle.
+They have three daughters: Naomi (named after Biden's sister), Finnegan, and Maisey.
+The couple formally separated in October 2015, and divorced in 2017.
+Buhle's 2022 memoir If We Break documents her account of the relationship.
+Biden began a relationship with his brother's widow Hallie Olivere Biden in 2016.
+The relationship ended in 2019.
+Between 2017 and 2018, Biden also had a romantic relationship with Zoë Kestan.